-‘But My partner already has cover with the bank’ - We hear this all the time, and as explained previously, being insured on separate policies by two different insurers can leave both parties vulnerable.
-It’s worth knowing that if your companion has paid out for a policy within the last 14 days, they have a right to cancel and get a refund, providing they have not travelled or made a claim against the policy.
-However, it doesn’t matter if two policies are in place, but the important thing is, that your travelling companions are covered for your pre-existing conditions and not left out of pocket in the event of a claim.
+It’s also worth knowing that if your companion has paid out for a policy within the last 14 days, they have a right to cancel and get a refund, providing they have not travelled or made a claim against the policy.
+It doesn’t matter if two policies are in place, but the important thing is that your travelling companions are covered for your pre-existing conditions and not left out of pocket if they need to make a claim.